memgraph/docs/lab/style-script/reference-guide.md

 ### `@NodeStyle`

-`@NodeStyle` directive is used for defining style properties of a graph node.
-It is possible to filter the nodes to which the directive applies by providing an optional predicate after directive name and before the opening curly brace.
+The `@NodeStyle` directive is used for defining style properties of a graph node.
+It is possible to filter the nodes to which the directive applies by providing an optional predicate after the directive name and before the opening curly brace.

 Before any expressions are evaluated (including the predicate) the name `node` is bound to the graph node for which the directive is being evaluated.
 Graph node is of type `Dictionary` and has all information about the node (properties, labels).

-Here is an example of `@NodeStyle` directive that is applied to all graph nodes with the label superhero
+Here is an example of a `@NodeStyle` directive that is applied to all graph nodes with the label superhero:

 ```
 @NodeStyle HasLabel?(node, vehicle) {
   label: Format("{}, horsepower: {}",